travelgateX/documentation-site/content/insights-x/API/hotelx/howto.md

 +++
 title = "Mapping Report"
 pagetitle = "Hotel-X - Mapping Report"
-description = "How to query about your hotel-x content mapping" icon = "fa-book" weight = 3 alwaysopen = false isDirectory = false
+description = "How to query your Hotel-x content mapping" icon = "fa-book" weight = 3 alwaysopen = false isDirectory = false
 +++

-This page shows how to query Hotel-X content mapping using InsightsX API.
+This page shows how to query Hotel-X content mapping using Insights-X API.

 Access to https://api.travelgatex.com/

 # Request Format

-The request input is formed by 2 mandatory inputs: requestDate, mappingReport and 3 optional input: supplierCode_in, clientCode_in and accessCode_in.
-Next, the possible values for each input:
+The request input is formed by 2 mandatory inputs: requestDate, mappingReport and 3 optional inputs: supplierCode_in, clientCode_in and accessCode_in.
+Below the possible values for each input:

 * **Mandatory fields:**.
   * **requestDate:** Range of dates when the searches were done.
     * **gte** Searches done after this date.
 (YYYY-MM-DD).
     * **lte** Searches done before this date.
 (YYYY-MM-DD).

   * **mappingReport:** Type of report that will be requested.
-Next, the possible values:
+Below the possible values:
     * **BOARD**
     * **ROOM**
     * **ROOM_HOTEL**